 Withdrawal symptoms vary between substances, but typically it includes excessive sweating, chills, vomiting, diarrhea, high blood pressure, and even seizure.
 As with increased tolerance, this is an extremely dangerous stage of addiction.
 If someone is experiencing withdrawal symptoms, they need to seek medical attention as soon as possible.

 What to do If You or a Loved One is Showing These Characteristics

 Showing just one of these characteristics is cause for concern.
 Usually, it’s a snowball effect and someone will display many of these in a short period of time.
 If that starts to be apparent, seeking help is a positive way to ensure the person can get healthy.

 Does Someone Suffering from Addiction Always Need Treatment?

 The short answer is, yes.
 Trying to quit any substance without medical intervention can be deadly.
-Entering into a detox program, followed by an individualized treatment program would be beneficial for anyone suffering from an addiction.
+Entering into a detox program, followed by an individualized treatment program would be beneficial for anyone suffering from an addiction or addictive behavior.

 Where to Get Help

 Getting help can be as easy as calling Agape Detox Center.
 Their admissions coordinators are available to help with any questions and guide them through the process from start to finish.
 Agape Detox isn’t like a typical treatment facility, though.
 It feels more like a retreat.
 It’s a place to reset, learn, and grow into a healthier version of themselves.